odkr/sucgi/docs/build.md

 ```

 indicates that the value of MAX_NGRPS_VAL is required to be greater than
 or equal to the value of INT_MAX, but isn't.
+MAX_NGRPS_VAL should be defined
+as the maximum value that can be represented by the data type named by
+NGRPS_T; it is defined by *configure* or guessed at compile-time.

 [install.md]: install.md